Gigantoproductus giganteus: Description

 Gigantoproductus giganteus was a large brachiopod that superficially resembled a cockle.
 Fossils of this species have been found with shell widths of 30 cm. and more than 35 cm.
 It had a pair of thick dome-shaped valves joined by a hinge.
 The valves had a small number of broad ribs that radiated from a thick umbo and there were large wing-shaped ears of calcareous material on either side.
 The valves were held together by a central strong adductor muscle which left a scar on the inside of the valves.
-The ventral valve, also known as the pedicle, was covered with spines on the outside.
+The ventral valve, also known as the pedicle valve, was covered with spines on the outside.
 The inside of this valve was rough, being covered by numerous cone-shaped protrusions.
 These are visible in an internal mould of the brachiopod, a cast fossil which has been formed when a hole in sediment left by the soft tissues of the dead organism was later infiltrated by mineral matter.